conduktor/conduktor-docs/docs/platform/navigation/console/kafka-connect/index.md

 ![img.png](img/connector-list.png)
-The round arrow icon next to the Connector name indicates whether the connector is currently covered by Auto-restart feature: (Grey: disabled, Green: enabled)
+The round arrow icon next to the Connector name indicates whether the connector will be auto-restarted by Conduktor: (Grey: disabled, Green: enabled)

 Clicking a Connector in the list brings you to the Connector overview page where you can perform further actions on the selected Connector: